Synthesis-ASU-TML/tel/media_bundle/readme.md

 -epochCamera
 --if you want to use a cell phone / web phone as a desktop / wall camera device I recommend <a href = "https://www.kinoni.com/support-and-instructions/">EpocCam from Kinoni</a>.

+## Setup

+Get all that shiz running and follow instructions in Max patches.
+Download this repo, and open BOTH media-bundler.maxpat and anchor-grabber.maxpat.
+Ask Garrett questions and he will make many things more CLEAR in this process.